CalmNeptune/CalmNeptune/README.md

 - 👋 Hi, I’m @CalmNeptune
 - 👀 I’m interested in programming and open source
-- 🌱 I’m currently learning Web development
+- 🌱 I’m currently learning python, sql and machine learning | Linux
-- 💞️ I’m looking to collaborate on web project
+- 💞️ I’m looking to collaborate | None
 - 📫 How to reach me | None

 <!---